aycangulez/fn-arg-validator/README.md

 */
 ```

-Please note that while nested objects aren't supported, you can still individually check each nested object.
+**Note:** Validation of nested objects isn't supported, but you can still check each nested object individually.

 ## Built-in Type Check Functions